Eutropios/WarMAC/docs/source/cli/average.rst

    ps4, xbox, or switch.
 By default, the platform that the orders are fetched for is PC.

+.. option:: -S, --same-platform

+   Specifies that orders from only the platform given by :option:`--platform` will be collected, instead of collecting orders cross-platform.
+Will be ignored if passed without :option:`--platform`.

 .. option:: -t, --timerange <days>

-   Determines the number of days to consider for calculating the average.
+   Specifies the number of days to consider for calculating the average.
 The value for <days> indicates how far back to start the statistic calculation.
    The value given must be within the range of 1 to 60.
-By default, orders up to 10 days old are taken into account.
+By default, orders up to 5 days old are taken into account.

 .. option:: -m, --maxrank

    Calculates the price statistic of the mod/arcane at its maximum rank instead of when it is unranked.
-This option cannot be used together with the :option:`warmac average --radiant` option.
+This option cannot be used together with the :option:`--radiant` option.

 .. option:: -r, --radiant

    Calculates the price statistic of the relic at a radiant refinement instead of at an intact refinement.
-This option cannot be used together with the :option:`warmac average --maxrank` option.
+This option cannot be used together with the :option:`--maxrank` option.

 .. option:: -b, --buyers

    Calculates the price statistic of the item based on orders from buyers instead of orders from sellers.

+.. option:: -n, --ndigits

+   Specifies the number of decimal places to round the statistic to.
+Must be in range [0, 10).
+By default, the number of decimals rounded to is 1.

-.. option:: -v, --verbose
+.. option:: -d, --detailed-report

    Prints additional market information about the requested item, along with the parameters you have specified.
-This includes:
+This includes

-   * The type of statistic you requested
+   * the type of statistic you requested,
-   * The average price calculated for the item
+   * the average price calculated for the item,
-   * The time range you specified for the request
-   * The highest and lowest prices found
+   * the minimum and maximum prices found, and
-   * The total number of matching orders found.
+   * the total number of matching orders found.

+.. option:: --porcelain

+   Prints the bare detailed report separated with colons.
+Will be ignored if not passed with :option:`--detailed-report`.

 .. option:: -h, --help

    Prints the command line usage and then exits.
-If ``-h`` or ``--help`` are used, WarMAC will ignore all other options.
+If used, WarMAC will ignore all other options.

 **********
  Examples